Table of ContentsToggle

 Technical analysis is a big part of any kind of analysis of the price of an asset.
 This is because, out of all the indicators a trader or an investor can use in the market – price is the only one that is said to be a leading indicator.
 All others are simply derivatives of price and thus, are lagging indicators.
-Now, since price is the only leading indicator out there, how can we use that data to make objective decision in the live market?
+Now, since price is the only leading indicator out there, how can we use that data to make objective decisions in the live market?
 That is where technical analysis comes in and tries to help you out.
-While, broadly technical analysis includes all kinds of indicators, it is mainly the study to price to determine trends and help make good trading decision in the live market.
-However, out of all the price based technical analysis techniques – one of the most useful and popular one is the concept of support and resistances.
+While broadly, technical analysis includes all kinds of indicators, it is mainly the study to price to determine trends and help make good trading decisions in the live market.
+However, out of all the price-based technical analysis techniques – one of the most useful and popular ones is the concept of support and resistance.

 So the concept of support and resistance in trading can be looked at in a couple of ways.
 All of these ways ultimately point in the same direction, however – it is good to know the different variations that can play out so that at the heat of the moment, one is able to take the right action in the trade.

-One way of looking at support and resistance zones is that these are regions of price on a chart that typically where a lot of buy or sell orders are located, respectively.
+One way of looking at support and resistance zones is that these are regions of price on a chart that are typically where a lot of buy or sell orders are located, respectively.
 That means, a price level is considered to be a support level if there are a lot of buy orders at that price – which indicates that a lot of people are willing to buy a particular crypto asset at that specific price.
-On the other hand, a price level is considered to be a resistance level if there are a lot of sell orders at that price – which indicates that a lot of people are willing to sell a particular crypto asset that that specific price.
+On the other hand, a price level is considered a resistance level if there are a lot of sell orders at that price – which indicates that many people are willing to sell a particular crypto asset at that specific price.
 Thus, prices don’t tend to fall below support areas and prices aren’t able to breach past resistance levels easily.

 On the other hand, a resistance zone on the price chart is a region where there is a lot of supply for an asset, which means a lot of people are willing to sell their holdings at that specific price level, as they think it will become overvalued beyond that.
 This is why prices find it hard to break out of resistance levels and usually tend to move downwards from there.

 Another thing to understand is that support and resistance on a price chart can be of various types.
-The first kind is that these support and resistance can be either zones or specific price levels.
-The second kind is that these need not be only horizontal in nature, but can be diagonal on the price chart too.
-We’ll learn more about these different kinds of identifying support and resistance levels though a chart.
+The first kind is that this support and resistance can be either zones or specific price levels.
+The second kind is that these need not be only horizontal in nature but can be diagonal on the price chart too.
+We’ll learn more about these different kinds of identifying support and resistance levels through a chart.